explodinglabs/explodinglabs.github.io/_aws/ecr.markdown

 ![aws](/assets/aws.png)
 </div>

-Amazon ECR is a Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+ECR is a Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.

 <div class="note">
     <h5>Important</h5>